LonesG/portfolio-two/README.md

 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhone.
 -   A variety of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+- While playing the game, every time the User presses Rock, Paper, Scissors, Lizard or Spock it should result in one of five outcomes, two should be User wins, two should be Computer wins and one should result in a draw.
+This was confirmed on all acounts.
+- When playing the game, the scoreboard should update after each play.
+The compmuter or player score should increment by one.
+This has been tested and occurs for every result.

 ### Known Bugs and Errors